Comparison of The Best AI Language Learning Apps

 Pros

-- Extensive lesson library covering practical phrases, challenging tongue-twisters, and contextual dialogues
+- Extensive lesson library covering practical phrases, tongue‑twisters, and contextual dialogues

-- Proven track record helping non-native speakers reduce accent and improve intelligibility
+- Proven track record helping non‑native speakers improve intelligibility

 - Specialized modules for professionals in fields like healthcare, education, and business